barcrush/binf-projects/README.md

-# Preface
+# Abstract

-Welcome to `myProjects` repo, here you will find a wide variety of projects related to Bioinformatics & Data science.
+Welcome to `myProjects` repo, here you will find a wide variety of projects (short and long) related to Bioinformatics & Data science.